gsc229/quick-street-be/README.md

   2. ``` npm install cloudinary-react ```

   3. ``` import {Image, CloudinaryContext, Transormations} from 'cloudinary-react' ```
-  4. Use a CloudianryContext referencing your cloud name, and Image component referencing the publicId of the image, and, if desired, a Transormation
+  4. Use a CloudianryContext referencing your cloud name, Image component referencing the publicId of the image, and, if desired, a Transormation

   ```